The Truth About Deadlifting & Growth: Safe Practices for Teens

 Additional Benefits of Lifting as an Adolescent

-So, does deadlifting stunt growth?
-As demonstrated in previous sections, that isn’t the case.
+Contrary to the common concern, deadlifting does not stunt growth.
+In fact, as previously discussed, deadlifting offers numerous benefits, especially for adolescents.
 As a matter of fact, deadlifting can bring all sorts of benefits to people, particularly adolescents.
 Below is a list of the ways deadlifting helps teenagers:

 • Deadlifting gives teens a hormonal surge: Because many teens are either going through puberty or have finished puberty, they gain the advantage of maximum testosterone production.
 This gives them a boost in muscle mass and strength.6